dult-prototype/server/README.md

 ## Server for DULT

-This is a simulation of an unwanted location tracking accessory in the form of a GATT Server The server has a service named "Non owner service" which helps in identifying it as an unwanted tracker.
+This is a simulation of an unwanted location tracking accessory in the form of a GATT Server.
+The server has a service named "Non owner service" which helps in identifying it as an unwanted tracker.

 ### Install